exosite/masters16/lab3.md

 ![Clean Build Button](../images/clean_build_button.png)

+## Attach the Hardware

+If you don't already have the Click boards attached to the main starter kit board, you should do that now.
+Slot the two Click boards onto the adapter board, then attach the adapter board to the 40-pin header on the starter kit as shown.

 ## Using your New Creation

 I've created another web UI that is associated with this new product ID, you can now see your new creation through [https://er-simple-demo.apps.exosite.io](https://er-simple-demo.apps.exosite.io).